Free3D: Consistent Novel View Synthesis without 3D Representation: Introduction

-While RCN leads to more accurate camera control, it \emph{cannot} improve multi-view consistency by itself.
-To improve the latter, we introduce an additional \emph{pseudo-3D cross-view attention} module (\cref{fig:framework}(c)), inspired by video diffusion models~\cite{singer2022make,ho2022imagen,blattmann2023align,guo2023animatediff,wu2023lamp}, that fuses information across all views instead of processing each view independently.
-Furthermore, we use \emph{multi-view noise sharing} when generating the different views of the object, which further enhances consistency due to the continuity of the denoising function, reducing aleatoric variations from view to view.
+While RCN allows to control the camera more accurately, it does not improve multi-view consistency.
+For the latter, we introduce a \emph{pseudo-3D cross-view attention} module (\cref{fig:framework}~(c)) which is inspired by video diffusion models~\cite{singer2022make,ho2022imagen,blattmann2023align,guo2023animatediff,wu2023lamp,blattmann2023stable}.
+This layer fuses information across all views instead of processing them independently.
+Furthermore, we use \emph{multi-view noise sharing} when generating the different views of the object, which further enhances consistency due to the continuity of the denoising function, reducing aleatoric variations between the views.